WowSuchRicky/Github-Auto-Issue-Creator/README.md

 This seems to work fine on Unix-based OSs (Linux, OS X, etc..) however, not quite on Windows.
 To get it to work on Windows:

-1. Download pip (https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py) and run it (python get-pip.py)
+1. Download pip (We've included a copy in /setup if you'd like, but we still recommend downloading the latest) (https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py) and run it (python get-pip.py)

 2. Run "C:\Python27\Scripts\pip.exe install requests"